 Total Score divided by 15 = ___%

-• We make it easy for our customers to deal with us.
+- It’s easy for our customers to contact and deal with us.

 Total Score divided by 15 = ___%

-• All employees have the right tools and skills to perform their jobs well.
+- We give all of our employees the right tools and skills to perform their jobs well.

 Total Score divided by 25 = ___%

-• We constantly work to improve our processes and products.
+- We constantly work to improve our products, services, and processes.

 Total Score divided by 15 = ___%

-Source: Adapted from Forum Corporation’s Self-Test for a Customer-Driven Company
+Source: Adapted from The Forum Corporation’s Self-Test for a Customer-Driven Company.

 Review your internal data to pinpoint potential problem areas for customers.
 Also, gather your employees together and get their inputs on your customers’ satisfaction level.
 Assemble a list of strengths and weaknesses, but don’t get bogged down in the details.
 You’re looking for a few areas where you can begin making improvements.